The forward-backward asymmetry of top quark production at the Tevatron in warped extra dimensional models

-However, for this optimal choice of parameters, the total decay width for the KK gluon turns out to be quite large, $\Gamma_{KK} \approx 30\% M_{KK}$.
+One must remark that for our parameters the total decay width for the KK gluon turns out to be quite large, $\Gamma_{KK} \approx 30\% M_{KK}$.
 For such a broad resonance, at least the energy dependent width, if not the full set of radiative corrections to the $p\bar p \to t\bar t$ process, should be used, in much the same way as for the $\rho$ vector--meson exchange in $e^+ e^- \to \pi^+ \pi^-$ \cite{Gounaris}.
-We have checked that by doing so, the contribution to $A_{\rm FB}^t$ from KK gluon exchange can be increased to a maximum of $\approx 5.6\%$, as shown by the thick solid contour lines in Fig.~1.
-This value then completely resolves the Tevatron $A_{\rm FB}^t$ anomaly, $A_{\rm FB}^t|^{\rm RS+SM}\approx 11\%$.
-Note that there is no fine--tuning of parameters as in a large range of $c$ values, a sizeable $A_{\rm FB}^t$ is obtained.
+We have checked that by doing so, the contribution to $A_{\rm FB}^t$ from KK gluon exchange is increased as illustrated on the figure [see the thick solid contour lines].

+In the acceptable region considered above ($c_{t_R} \simeq - 0.5$, $c_{q_L} \sim 0.4$), the contribution from the KK gluon exchange is $A_{\rm FB}^t \simeq 2\%$ as shown by the contours of Fig.~1 \cite{Foot5}.
+Adding this contribution to the SM NLO value, one obtains a total of $A_{\rm FB}^t|^{\rm RS+SM} \approx 7\%$, which represents a relative improvement over the SM results.
+The significant gap remaining beetwen the experimental $A_{\rm FB}^t$ value and its theoretical prediction could be explained by the still uncalculated QCD corrections at NNLO -- possibly important.
+Note finally that there is no fine--tuning of parameters as in a large range of $c$ values, a sizable $A_{\rm FB}^t$ is obtained.

+In order to illustrate the importance of the indirect precision electroweak constraints, we just mention here an example of different choice of quark representations given in \cite{Foot3} which could lead to a more important $A_{\rm FB}^t$ increase but in which it seems impossible to get realistic values simultaneously for the observables on $Z \bar qq$ vertex coming from the atomic parity violation and the quark asymmetry $Q_{FB}$ \cite{PDG}.
+Here, the effects of KK quark mixing in the first generation sector should be studied in more details.

 At this stage, a few important remarks are in order.